Bad-Laptop-Studios/twilight-imperium-simulator/STYLEGUIDE.md

 4) Use docstrings and type hints
 5) Use good variable names

 Please use git etiquette such as trailing commas on multiline arguments.
-This helps with only flagginhg the lines that got changed. eg. my_function(
+This helps with only flagging the lines that got changed. eg. my_function(
         foo,
         bar,
         baz, # <--- trailing comma
     )

-Folders and files are named as such: folder-name, file-name.ext
+Folders and files are named as such: folder-name, file-name.txt